xiuyucao/git-workflow/README.md

 * `git push`

 ## 8 Branches
-To better organize the project, it is good practice to use branhces.
+To better organize the project, it is good practice to use branches.

 Check the branches of the repository by doing `git branch`